puppetlabs-toy-chest/puppet-quest-guide/troubleshooting.md

 entered a valid alternate version of the command that wasn't anticipated in our tests.

-For tasks that relate to Puppet code or the contents of other files, it's we have written the test for a task in a way that is doesn't capture a valid syntactical variation.
+For tasks that relate to Puppet code or the contents of other files, we have written the test for a task in a way that doesn't capture a valid syntactical variation.

 You can check the specific matchers by looking at a quest's spec file in the `/usr/src/puppet-quest-guide/tests` directory.
-If you find an issue with the tests, please let us know by sending an email to learningvm@puppetlabs.com.
+If you find an issue with the tests, please let us know by sending an email to learningvm@puppet.com.

 ### Password Required for the Quest Guide